 - hoisin peanut butter sauce

 - sprinkle with sesame seeds

-How to make these sweet potato sushi rolls gluten-free
+How to make this vegetarian sushi roll recipe gluten-free

 It is easy to make gluten-free sweet potato sushi by swapping a few ingredients:

-- Make sure to use a gluten-free panko breadcrumbs as well.
+- Make sure to use gluten-free panko breadcrumbs as well.